B.A. in History from Grand Canyon College; Phoenix, AZ

-“Living Obliquely: Education for Democracy” at the Grace A. Tanner Symposium on Culture and Democracy,” Southern Utah University, January 23, 2009.
+“Living Obliquely: Education for Democracy” at the Grace A. Tanner Symposium on Culture and Democracy” at Southern Utah University, January 23, 2009.

-"On Secularism and Politics," presented at the "Secularism Revisited" conference sponsored by the Religious Studies Committee at Utah Valley University, February 2, 2009.
+"On Secularism and Politics" at the "Secularism Revisited" conference sponsored by the Religious Studies Committee at Utah Valley University, February 2, 2009.

 “Morality 101 and the Israeli-Palestinian Conflict: Who Owes What to Whom and Why” at Utah Valley University, March 9, 2010.

-“On Boundaries and Frames and the Erasure of ‘War’ and ‘Peace’” at the 7th annual Global Conference on War and Peace, Prague, the Czech Republic, April 30-May 2, 2010; and the annual meeting of the Peace and Justice Studies Association; University of Winnipeg, Winnipeg, Canada, October, 2010.
+“On Boundaries and Frames and the Erasure of ‘War’ and ‘Peace’” at the seventh annual Global Conference on War and Peace, Prague, the Czech Republic, April 30-May 2, 2010; and the annual meeting of the Peace and Justice Studies Association, University of Winnipeg, Winnipeg, Canada, October, 2010.

 “Christian Socialism: Past, Present, and Future Hope” at Salt Lake Community College, October 12, 2010.

-"On the Legitimacy and Value of Violence," lecture given at Utah Valley University, organized by the Revolutionary Student Union; January 25, 2011.
+"On the Legitimacy and Value of Violence" at Utah Valley University, organized by the Revolutionary Student Union, January 25, 2011.

-"Learning from C. S. Lewis," lecture given for the College of Humanities and Social Sciences for community members at Utah Valley University, August 11, 2011.
+"Learning from C. S. Lewis" for the College of Humanities and Social Sciences for community members at Utah Valley University, August 11, 2011.

-“The Palestinian Karios Document as an Unintended Contribution to Conflict Transformation Theory and Practice,” at the annual meeting of the Peace and Justice Studies Association; Memphis, TN, October, 2011.
+“The Palestinian Karios Document as an Unintended Contribution to Conflict Transformation Theory and Practice,” at the Annual Meeting of the Peace and Justice Studies Association, Memphis, Tennessee, October, 2011.

-“Justice as Restoration,” at the 7th annual Restorative Justice and Death Penalty Symposium, Utah Valley University, November 3, 2011.
+“Justice as Restoration” at the seventh annual Restorative Justice and Death Penalty Symposium, Utah Valley University, November 3, 2011.

-"Freedom of Speech in the United States: How We Have Too Much of It, and Not Enough," lecture given the Revolutionary Student Union at Salt Lake Community College, September 11, 2012.
+"Freedom of Speech in the United States: How We Have Too Much of It, and Not Enough" for the Revolutionary Student Union at Salt Lake Community College, September 11, 2012.

-"Art, Peacebuilding, and Reconciliation: Will Formation and Consequence," at the 4th annual International Conference on Peace and Reconciliation" sponsored by York St. John University, Hebrew University, Jerusalem, November 6-9, 2012.
+"Art and Peacebuilding: Synergies and Casual Relationships" at the fourth annual International Conference on Peace and Reconciliation, co-sponsored by Hebrew University and York St. John University, Hebrew University, Jerusalem, November 6-9, 2012.

-“On Postmodern Patriotism” and “Political Ecology and the Question of Sustainability” published by the Center for the Study of Ethics at Utah Valley University.
+“On Postmodern Patriotism” and “Political Ecology and the Question of Sustainability” above have been published by the Center for the Study of Ethics at Utah Valley University.